juei-dev/adsbmonitor/README.md

   - Added the supplementary receiver to the receiver details in Receiver Distances / Direction and also added toggle buttons for the main and supplementary receiver
   - Added session timer to distance / direction chart in receiver details

+Nov 18, 2021:
+  - The map position and zoom level is set to cookies every time the map is scrolled or zoomed.
+These values are fetched when the page is loaded or refreshed.
+This doesn't work without running this on web server since the cookies cannot be set to file -resources.

 ## Current features